 An 80% lower receiver goes by a myriad of names: “Unfinished lower”, “80 lower”, “unfinished receiver”, and many more.
 All those terms typically refer to the same product.
-The 80% lower gets its named because it is only 80% manufactured.
-Part of the lower remains un-fabricated.
-Until an 80% lower receiver has had its fire control cavity milled out (using an 80% lower jig), it is, by law and found in the Gun Control Act of 1968, NOT a firearm.
-Once a single hole is drilled into the 80% lower receiver, it then becomes, by law and definition, a firearm.
+The 80% lower gets its named because it is only partially manufactured.
+The "80%" moniker is arbitrary.
+Until an 80% lower receiver has had its fire control cavity milled out, it is, by law and found in the Gun Control Act of 1968, not defined as a firearm.
+However, the ATF likes to ignore actual law and make up their own rules.
+They say that when a single hole is drilled into the 80% lower receiver, it may be considered a firearm.

 Yes, as they’ve clarified above.
 However, an 80% lower receiver is NOT a firearm.
 Therefore, purchasing and owning one does not require the paperwork or regulations that govern the purchase and ownership of a firearm.
 Click the link provided above to read the ATF’s take on 80% lowers, or, as they call them officially, “receiver blanks”.

 What is an FFL?

 An FFL is a Federal Firearms Licensee.
 Licensees are required to document the transfer and sale of firearms in the United States.
 Only the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) may grant licenses to individuals and businesses.
 80-Lower.com is not an FFL and does not sell firearms.

 Where can I find more info about my state laws and 80% lowers?

 The NRA website is a great resource for citizens to familiarize themselves with their states laws regarding firearms.